 By Col. William D. Bushnell, USMC (Ret)

 The latest additions to MOAA’s Military Professional Reading List cover naval warfare, the future of cyberweapons, and an illustrated guide to military history throughout the ages.
-Order these books through AmazonSmile via the links below using MOAA's Scholarship Fund or The MOAA Foundation as your shopping beneficiary.
+You can order these books via the links in the titles below.

 By Adm.
 James Stavridis, USN (Ret).
 Naval Institute Press, 2021.
 ISBN 978-1-68247-698-7.

 Adm.
 Stavridis is well known as a naval officer (four stars) and former Supreme Allied Commander of NATO.
 He has written 10 books, but now writes about other people’s books and why they are important.

 This, then, is a treasure chest of sea literature presented as short essay-like synopses of his favorite 50 books (both fiction and nonfiction) covering history, science, leadership, invention, and exploration.
 A number of the books and authors will be familiar, e.g. Mahan, Slocum, Heyerdahl, and Atlantic (2010), Sea Power (1960), and The Silent World (1954).
 Others are more obscure, like Dava Sobel’s Longitude (2007), Thomas Heggen’s novel Mister Roberts (1946), and Bradley Fiske’s The Navy as a Fighting Machine (1916).
 This is a perfect aid to navigating the fascinating and entertaining world of the oceans.